Do you ever feel that while you are still asleep you are conscious and can listen to everything around you? This is Sleep Paralysis.

 The basis of this therapy is that your thoughts, feelings, and physical sensations are all interconnected and that negative thoughts and feelings can entrap you into a vicious cycle.

 The aim of Cognitive-behavioral Therapy is to deal with an individual’s overwhelming problems in a more positive way by breaking them into smaller parts.

 Moreover, your therapist will show you how to change your negative patterns to improve the way you feel about certain things.

-Unlike other treatments, CBT deals with your current problems and then focusing on issues from the past.
+Unlike other treatments, CBT deals with your current problems and then focuses on issues from the past.

 It looks for different ways to improve your state of mind on a daily basis.

 Narcolepsy is a disorder of sleep and causes severe daytime drowsiness and unexpected attacks of sleep in an individual.

 Most individuals can have difficulty staying awake for longer periods of time regardless of situations or circumstances.

 Signs and symptoms of Narcolepsy can be sleep paralysis, however, not everyone will have this symptom.

 A study in 2013 shows that a way to differentiate between Sleep Paralysis and Narcolepsy is that Sleep Paralysis patterns are common upon waking up however, of Narcolepsy, they are common while falling asleep.